sirjeff/larablog/README.md

 **Test - Proof of Concept , Blog in Laravel**

-This is the MySQL version, and hope to soon release a MongoDB version.
+This is the code behind [OMI-Blog](https://blog.omi.nz/ "OMI-Blog") It was originally built as a demo for using Laravel in a real-world application.
+Over time it turned into a fully functional Blog and is still being built on.

+Technologies used thus far:
+- Laravel
+- TinyMCE
+- Axios
+- Bootstrap
+- jQuery
+- Parsley.js

-## Pre-reqs
+## Pre-requisites

 - MySQL
 - PHP
 - Composer

-## Instalation
+## Installation

 Currently (as this is still in 'dev') you can use:

 `composer create-project --stability dev sirjeff/larablog /FUL-PATH-TO-BLOG/`

+Example using install directory c:/home/fishpants:

+`composer create-project --stability dev sirjeff/larablog c:/home/fishpants`

-I have different distros of PHP on my Windows dev. machine, therfore I am using PHP in the CLI, e.g. :
+I have different distros of PHP on my Windows dev. machine, therefore I am using PHP in the CLI, e.g. :

 `/wamp/bin/php/php7.0.10/php.exe /bin/composer.phar create-project --stability dev sirjeff/larablog /home/larablog`

-Another example, installing to directory c:/home/fishpants on Windows:

-`composer create-project --stability dev sirjeff/larablog c:/home/fishpants`

 ## Set-up

 You'll have to do a few things before you can view the blog.

 The following code examples use the blog location as c:/home/fishpants, and the db as fishpants (same username and passwordy for the password)

 1. Start and connect to MySQL